 Emissions from domestic transport correspond to about one third of Sweden's total emissions (excluding LULUCF and international transport).
 The other main emission sources in Sweden are agriculture as well as electricity and district heating according to this breakdown.
-Emissions from domestic road transport correspond to 32 % of Sweden's total emissions and have decreased by 21 % since 1990.
+Emissions from domestic road transport respond to 32 % of Sweden's total emissions and have decreased by 21 % since 1990.
 Emissions from domestic transport, a sector dominated by road transport, increased after 1990 and reached a peak in 2007.
 Since then, emissions have been declining as a result of a transition to sustainable biofuels and more efficient vehicles.
+Emissions of greenhouse gases from domestic transport decreased by almost 10 % in 2020.
+The reduction in emissions is mainly due to reduced car traffic, which is largely a result of the COVID-19-pandemic.

 Emissions from industry corresponds to 31 % of Sweden's total emissions and have decreased by 31 % since 1990, while changes in the economic development of different industries have resulted in annual variations.
 The emissions reductions are mainly related to decreased use of oil due to shifts towards biofuels, mainly in the pulp and paper industry.
 New processes in the chemical industry have also contributed to the decreasing trend.
 Shifting production levels in response to changing economic conditions in certain industries significantly impacts the trend as well.
+Since 2017, emissions from industry have decreased and particularly in 2020 as a consequence of the COVID-19-pandemic as the demand within the iron and steel industry was lower.

 Greenhouse gas emissions from agriculture have been declining slowly and are now about 10 percent lower than in 1990.
 The decrease is mainly due to a reduced amount of animals) and partly to a reduced use of mineral fertilizers.
 The number of dairy cows in Sweden has almost halved (47 %) since 1990.
 This has resulted in that methane emissions from dairy cows' feed digestion have decreased by about one third.

 Approximately 50 % of the sector's emissions are related to the production of animal foods such as meat, dairy products and eggs.